masenf/tox-pin-deps/README.md

 to freeze test and project dependencies, save a lock file per-testenv, and have the locked deps installed, in the usual way via `pip`, on subsequent invocations.

+This plugin supports both tox 3 and tox 4.

 ## Usage

 1. Install `tox-pin-deps` in the same environment as `tox`.